ZiyuanWang24/Robots_Movement_Classification/README.md

 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

 ## Usage
- 1.user will uopload their distance or supersound data (.CSV) to the XXX.
- 2.based on the previous trained machine learning modle, it will analyze the data to generate the turning direction.
- 3.The result will be print out.
+ 1.user will uopload their distance or supersound data (.CSV) to the XXX.// 2.based on the previous trained machine learning modle, it will analyze the data to generate the turning direction.// 3.The result will be print out.//

 ## Appendix
 ### test